 Individuals who receive services through one of these four programs and receive Medicare Part B (dual eligible) are not included in STAR+PLUS.

 Members with IDD that meet the above criteria have a named managed care organization (MCO) service coordinator.
-The number of required service coordination visits or telephone calls and level of service coordination varies by acuity and the member's or his/her legally authorized representative's personal preference.
+The number of required service coordination visits or telephone calls and level of service coordination varies by acuity and the member's or authorized representative's (AR’s) personal preference.

-These members also have a person(s) outside of the MCO who develops and implements a service plan and monitors LTSS service delivery.
+These members also have a LIDDA provider that is a person(s) outside of the MCO who develops and implements a service plan and monitors LTSS service delivery.
 The MCO service coordinator must respond to requests from the member's waiver case manager or service coordinator.
-The member's waiver case manager or service coordinator should invite MCO service coordinators to their care planning meetings or other interdisciplinary team meetings, as long as the member does not object.
+The member's waiver case manager or service coordinator should invite MCO service coordinators to the care planning meetings or other interdisciplinary team meetings, as long as the member does not object.
 These meetings are not mandatory but are strongly recommended and participation may be in person or telephonically.
 The MCO service coordinator is responsible for the coordination of the member's acute care services.

 1230 Service Coordinators and Home and Community Based Services - Adult Mental Health Program